-Kathie Lee Gifford Reflects on Her Today Tenure and What's Next
+Today Hosts Reflect on Kathie Lee Gifford's Career and Exit

 Gifford then told her fellow anchors and viewers a story about how she was inspired by Paul Newman's use of celebrity to "put good into the world."

 "And I learned from him and I learned from Audrey Hepburn the greatest examples of how a person can be blessed to have a career that the world notices and the world pays you to do and you love to do it, but at the same time, you understand it's not about you," she said.
 "It's for a purpose….So, I just emulated people like that.
-I thought, ‘That's the person I want to be.'
+I thought, 'That's the person I want to be.'"

 Getting slightly emotional, Gifford later told her co-hosts they "mean the world to me" and saved some extra special words for Kotb.